 - Collaborate with others and co-authoring research papers;

 - Disseminate project findings at national/international key conferences; and

 - Complete a PhD thesis, preferably based on referred articles published in the key journals.

 Required selection criteria

-- You must have a professionally relevant background in mathematics education or mathematics, and you must be familiar with computational and programming tools.
+- You must have a professionally relevant background in mathematics education or mathematics;

 - Your education must correspond to a five-year Norwegian degree programme, where 120 credits are obtained at master's level

 - You must have a strong academic background from your previous studies and an average grade from the master's degree program, or equivalent education, which is equal to B or better compared with NTNU's grading scale.
 If you do not have letter grades from previous studies, you must have an equally good academic basis.
 If you have a weaker grade background, you may be assessed if you can document that you are particularly suitable for a PhD education.

 - You must meet the requirements for admission to the faculty's doctoral program